CALM Peaks

-Howl’s summer Career and Life Management (CALM) program creates a space for students to connect to the land, connect to each other, and develop their understanding of themselves while learning the content of Career and Life Management 20 and several supplementary CTS courses.
+In partnership with Connect Charter School, Howl’s summer CALM Peaks program creates a space for students entering grades 10-12 to connect to the land, connect with each other, and deepen their understanding of themselves while learning the content of Career and Life Management 20 and four (4) CTS courses.

-The course is designed to be land-based and experiential.
+CALM Peaks provides the opportunity for Alberta students to earn 7 credits through land-based and hands-on learning.
 Students spend time outside developing an understanding of the history of the land and the interconnections of the ecosystems we recreate in.
 They analyze how nature impacts personal wellness while evaluating their personal skills and developing a plan for personal growth.
-All this while navigating CALM, in which they will:
+Through CALM Peaks, students will:

 • Develop tools useful to understanding and maintaining personal wellness as well as recognizing, creating and nurturing quality relationships